gr82morozr/codereview/README.md

 After processing each file, the script prints the file name along with the original vs. filtered line counts.
 If no content remains after filtering, no output file is created.
+Additionally, during file-level filtering the file name is printed on one line and refreshed;
-Additionally, while processing each file, progress (percentage of file bytes processed) is updated on the same line; once finished, that line is replaced by the file summary.
+while processing file content, progress (percentage of file bytes processed) is updated on the same line.
 Finally, the total processing time is printed.
 """